With your UvA-net ID you can register for courses via https://datanose.nl/#masterenrol.

 Most UvA-courses are supported by Canvas, our online learning environment. login with your UvA-net ID.

-We hope to see you all there!
-In September you will receive an invitation with more details for this event by email.
+In September you will receive an invitation with more details for this event by e-mail.

 Students may consult the study adviser for advice on individual situations like studying with a disability/chronic illness, combination study/work, personal circumstances, (temporarily) terminating the study programme as well as for advice regarding planning or doubts about your master’s programme.
 The study adviser can refer to lecturers, committees and departments within or outside the Faculty.
 The study adviser has knowledge of the rules and regulations concerning the educational system.